jtlapp/kysely-mapper/README.md

 The transforms are only compatible with with table mappers that select all columns, as the above does because `selectedColumns` defaults to `['*']`.

+The resulting table mapper has these properties:

+- Upon insertion, key columns with falsy values are removed from the query; when you want the table to generate a key, set the key value to `null`, 0, or an empty string `""`.
+- The row returned from an insertion is the row provided for insertion merged with the columns returned from the insertion.
+- Select queries return entire rows.
+- The caller provides an entire row when updating, setting all columns, unless you restrict columns by calling `columns()`.
+- The row returned from an update is the row provided with the update merged with the columns returned from the update.
+- Counts of the number of affected rows have type `number`.

 ## Parameterizing and Compiling Queries

 TBD